The Pain of Indifference in Relationships

 To this Wiesel determined, "I swore never to be silent whenever and wherever human beings endure suffering and humiliation.
 We must always take sides.
 Neutrality helps the oppressor, never the victim."
 That last statement packs a painful punch, does it not?.

 Neutrality helps the oppressor, never the victim."— Elie Wiesel

 The holocaust example above is on a grand scale.
-Indifference is found on a much smaller scale in the hearts of individuals, and creates a breakdown in important relationships.
+Indifference is found on a much smaller scale in the hearts of individuals and creates a breakdown in important relationships and the self-worth of those who feel unwanted.
 Following are a few examples.